kristoforusbryant/domain-clustering-pipeline/README.md

 The pipeline consists of three main processes:
 - Generation of multiple sequence alignment using an iterative protein sequence search tool called hhblits
-- Prediction of direct coupling between every pair of protein residues using gplmDCA
+- Prediction of direct coupling between every pair of protein residues using [gplmDCA](https://github.com/mskwark/gplmDCA) (Feinauer _et al._, 2014; & Ekeberg _et al._, 2013)
-- Generation of protein domains clusters using spectral clustering
+- Generation of protein domains clusters using spectral clustering (Ponzoni, 2015)

 This pipeline can be run end-to-end — i.e. from FASTA sequence input toa table of every residue position and their corresponding domain membership — or can be started in from intermediate files.